 Step 3.
 Attach the Panels

-Most Project Solar builds include microinverters, so attach the microinverters in each location that the panels will go.
+Project Solar builds include microinverters, so attach each microinverter where its associated panel will go.
 The trunk cable connects all the microinverters together and terminates into a junction box that transitions into the roof.

 Attach each panel over the corresponding microinverter.
-Plug the panel wires into the microinverters.
-They clip in easily and are foolproof.
+Then, you'll be able to easily plug the panel wires into the microinverters.

 Getting the panels on your roof is the most satisfying part of the install and is relatively quick depending on the help you have.
 Guides are available for how to carry a panel onto a roof by yourself.
 If you can handle 45 pounds, it's not too hard.

 Step 4: Run the Wires

 Once the panels are all installed and the trunk cable connecting the panels/microinverters are terminated into the junction box, all that is left is to run the wires through the attic (or EMT piping if your ceiling is vaulted and the wires need to stay outside).